The ACA from ICAEW is internationally recognised as a premier financial business qualification in more than 160 countries around the world.

 Exam results for paper-based exam sessions are usually released five weeks after the exam week.

-Technical work experience is an essential element of the full ACA programme.
+Practical work experience is an essential element of the full ACA programme.
 During your day-to-day ACA training, you will need to do 450 days of 'real' work of a financial, business and/or commercial nature.
-It should relate to at least one of the following: Accounting, Audit and Assurance, Taxation, Financial Management, Insolvency and Information Technology.
+It excludes exam days, holidays, courses, illness and office administration.
+Your practical work experience must relate to at least one of the following six technical catagories: Accounting, Audit and Assurance, Taxation, Financial Management, Insolvency and Information Technology.

 You cannot qualify as an ACA or apply for ICAEW membership without completing your technical work experience requirements.